diyscif/diyscif/scif-thesis.md

 covert transmission channel.
-Line analyzers combine multiple testing capabilities to detect malicious data transmissions over a fixed line or the source and location of any type of device "tapping" the line to capture information travelling on it.
+Line analyzers combine multiple testing capabilities to detect malicious data transmissions over a fixed line or the source and location of any type of device "tapping" the line to capture information traveling on it.
 Test techniques include a digital multimeter to test lines for voltage, current, resistance, and incapacitance anomalies, frequency domain reflectometry (FDR) to check for impedance anomalies resulting from taps on the line, non-linear junction detection to check for electronics